 Laila Mickelwait is the Director of Abolition for Exodus Cry, an international nonprofit that works both to end sex trafficking and to support its many victims.
 A graduate from the University of Southern California at Los Angeles, Laila has advocated for legislative reform across the globe, including the United Kingdom and the United States.
 She helped develop and propose to Congress The Sex Trafficking Demand Reduction Act, which would impose more stringent prostitution laws.

 Recently, she began speaking out against the porn industry and its ties to (and profit from) countless cases of sex trafficking and child abuse.
-On February 10, she released a petition created on Change.org to shut down PornHub and to hold its executives accountable for such crimes.
-The petition has now garnered over half of its desired 500,000 signatures.
+In February 2020, she released a petition created on Change.org to shut down PornHub and to hold its executives accountable for such crimes.
+The petition has now garnered over 1.2 million signatures.

 The Problem(s) with PornHub

 All too often, the “performers” in pornographic content have not freely offered their consent.
 They have been trafficked or coerced and subsequently raped on camera.
 Such brutal crimes are made even more widespread by sites like PornHub, which has no reliable way to verify the legality of its content (all it takes is an email address to upload content).

 PornHub has no reliable way to verify the legality of its content.

 In 2018, a teenage girl in Florida went missing.
 She was found a year later because police were able to identify her and her kidnapper in content on PornHub.
 The 15-year-old had been verified by PornHub, so the 58 images and videos were easily uploaded to and spread on the site.
 The process to receive the verified check-mark is too easy (just send in a picture of you holding your username on a piece of paper), enabling tragic cases such as this.